ebay selller fees

 A fee might be involved if there’s a dispute regarding a transaction on eBay.
 This fee is called a dispute fee, and it costs $20.00.
 You may be responsible for this fee if you are found to be at fault for the disputed amount based on eBay’s policies.

-For example, let’s say someone purchases from you, but later they request a chargeback through their payment method.
+For example, let’s say someone buys an item from you, but later they request a chargeback through their payment method.
 If eBay’s resolution center determines you are responsible for the disputed amount, you might be charged the dispute fee.

 You won’t be charged an international fee if you sell items on eBay and offer international shipping.
 That means if someone from another country buys something from you and you can ship it to them, there’s no extra fee.